AllaizaCerio/blog/README.md

 # Pre-requisite
-To successfully run the program, [ngrok](https://ngrok.com/download) must be installed.
+Ngrok is required to run the server of this project.
+Download and install it through ngrok.
+Setup an account and configure the authtoken.

-Create an account and configure the AuthToken in your device.
+To run app on physical mobile devices, install Expo Go from the App Store or Expo from Google Play Store.

 # How to run blog app
 1. Download the project and install the dependencies by running the command below.